joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 #### Filters and object transformations

-No filtered region—a drop shadow, for example—outside of a display object’s bounding box rectangle is considered to be part of the surface for the purposes of hit detection (determining if an instance overlaps or intersects with another instance).
-Because the DisplayObject class’s hit detection methods are vector-based, you cannot perform a hit detection on the bitmap result.
+No filtered region—a drop shadow, for example—outside of a display object's bounding box rectangle is considered to be part of the surface for the purposes of hit detection (determining if an instance overlaps or intersects with another instance).
+Because the DisplayObject class's hit detection methods are vector-based, you cannot perform a hit detection on the bitmap result.
 For example, if you apply a bevel filter to a button instance, hit detection is not available on the beveled portion of the instance.